Teradata/covalent/src/platform/core/README.md

 #### td-layout-manage-items

-`<md-nav-list list-items>` is used to include items in the left side list.
+`<md-nav-list td-sidenav-content>` is used to include items in the left side list.
-`<div toolbar-content>` is used to include items in the toolbar.
+`<div td-toolbar-content>` is used to include items in the toolbar.

 #### Usage